AnanthaKannan/basic/DOCKER.md

 only you can ping container with ip address
-    docker exec container1 bash -c "ping 172.17.0.3" below command will not work, because of this ip did't mention. only mantion container name docker exec container1 bash -c "ping container2"
+    docker exec container1 bash -c "ping 172.17.0.3" below command will not work, because of this ip did't mention. only mention container name docker exec container1 bash -c "ping container2"
-1. by default network you can't pint with conatiner name
+1. by default network you can't pint with container name
 2. if you are creating new network, you can ping container with name

 #### creating docker network